 Dental Implants in Melbourne

-Dental Implants: An Excellent Option for Tooth Replacement
+Dental or Tooth Implants: An Excellent Option for Tooth Replacement

-We offer some of the best dental implant treatments in Melbourne.
+We offer some of the most comprehensive dental implant treatments in Melbourne, including single or multiple tooth implants.
 The loss of a tooth can cause oral and general health concerns, and it can also have an impact on your confidence and self-esteem.

 - Bite and jaw alignment problems may develop.

 - As your tooth root helps to maintain jawbone density, gum health and facial muscle elasticity, a missing tooth will cause your bone and gum to recede.

 The development of dental implants has restored the smiles of people all over the world.
 A dental implant is placed in your jawbone to substitute for a missing tooth root, and becomes a solid foundation on which a crown, bridge or full or partial denture may be secured.
 Dental implants are developed from medical grade titanium.

 Receiving a dental implant requires meticulous preparation and planning, and involves a team of highly trained professionals:

 - Restorative dentist.
 We manage the treatment plan and conduct the restorative phase (the bit you see!) of treatment.

 - The dental laboratory and ceramist fabricates the crown, bridge or dentures.
 Shade and aesthetic assessment is conducted at the dental laboratory at the appropriate time.

 - The dental implant company provide the components and technical support.

 Placement of the implant fixtures is now a routine procedure.
 It is performed under a local anaesthetic for your complete comfort by one of our highly qualified oral surgeons.
 Many patients report very little to no discomfort and often return to work and their normal routine the next day.
 If you are a little apprehensive about dental procedures and would prefer, you can have your implants placed under a general anaesthetic.

 You may experience slight post-surgical soreness and some swelling; this often can be relieved with general over-the-counter pain relief medication and a cold compress on the outside of the cheek.